aneeshpatne/chat/README.md

 - Node.js 18.0 or higher
 - API keys for the AI providers you wish to use:
   - OpenAI API key
-  - OpenRouter API key (for Anthropic and some Google models)
+  - OpenRouter API key (for Anthropic and some Google models
-  - Google AI API key (for native Gemini access)

 ### Installation